 Of course, education is also key.
 I recommend checking out the documentary, Fluoride: Poison on Tap.
 It really explains the magnitude of the fluoride situation and I was even fortunate enough to be a part of it.

 Have you had negative reactions to fluoride exposure?
-What have you done to remedy the problem?
+What have you done to remedy the concern?
 Leave a comment below and share your thoughts and tips with us.

 - Hellwig E, Lennon AM.
 Systemic versus topical fluoride.
 Caries Res.
 2004 May-Jun;38(3):258-62.